sfc-gh-dcole/SnowConvertDDLExportScripts/Redshift/README.md

-# Redshift Exporter
+# RedShift Export Scripts

-We’re excited to introduce Redshift Exporter, a simple tool to help exporting your Redshift Code so it can be migrated to Snowflake.
+This repository provides some simple scripts to help exporting your Redshift Code so it can be migrated to to [Snowflake](https://www.snowflake.com/) using [SnowConvert](https://www.mobilize.net/products/database-migrations/snowconvert).

 ## Version